abevoelker/devise-passwordless/README.md

 A passwordless a.k.a. "magic link" login strategy for [Devise][]

+## Features

-No database migrations are needed as login links are stateless encrypted tokens generated with Rails's MessageEncryptor.
+* No database migrations / state needed - links are stateless encrypted tokens thanks to Rails's MessageEncryptor
+* Magic links are sent from your app - not a mounted Rails engine - so path and URL helpers work as expected
+* All the goodness of Devise!

 ## Installation